johanlinaker/johanlinaker.github.io/_posts/2025-03-26-public-sector-open-source-software-projects-how-is-development-organized.md

 <h4>Longer version</h4>

-While the practice and process for Open Source Software (OSS) development is quite explored in industry and general community contexts, less is known about how development is done on OSS in the public sector context, specifically those developed and governed by Public Sector Organizations (PSOs).
-To shed light on this, in a <a href="https://link.springer.com/content/pdf/10.1007/s10664-025-10626-0.pdf">recent paper</a>, we looked at six mature examples of public sector OSS projects, identified by crawling different public sector OSS project catalogues, including those of Italy, France, US, Denmark, Finland, and Sweden.
+While the practice and process for Open Source Software (OSS) development are quite explored in industry and general community contexts, less is known about how development is done on OSS in the public sector context, specifically, those developed and governed by Public Sector Organizations (PSOs).
+To shed light on this, in a <a href= "https://link.springer.com/content/pdf/10.1007/s10664-025-10626-0.pdf">recent paper</a>, we looked at six mature examples of public sector OSS projects, identified by crawling different public sector OSS project catalogs, including those of Italy, France, US, Denmark, Finland, and Sweden.

-By combining interviews and quantitative analysis of the projects’ code repositories we gained several insights and examples on how PSOs can go about with doing OSS development in the public sector context and how that may differ towards the more general and maybe informal practice that one can find among projects in the wild.
-The We consists of myself and the greats of Björn Lundell, Francisco Servant, Jonas Gamalielsson, Satchiko Muto and Gregorio Robles.
+By combining interviews and quantitative analysis of the project's code repositories, we gained several insights and examples on how PSOs can go about doing OSS development in the public sector context and how that may differ from the more general and maybe informal practice that one can find among projects in the wild.
+The We consists of myself and the greats of Björn Lundell, Francisco Servant, Jonas Gamalielsson, Satchiko Muto, and Gregorio Robles.

 <h5>Cases investigated</h5>
 The six cases we looked at included:
 <ul>
-    <li><a href="https://github.com/NREL/EnergyPlus">EnergyPlus project</a> - a simulation program for energy consumption in houses from the U.S, mainly developed and governed by the National Renewable Energy Laboratory, under the US.
+    <li><a href= "https://github.com/NREL/EnergyPlus">EnergyPlus</a> - a simulation program for energy consumption in houses from the US, mainly developed and governed by the National Renewable Energy Laboratory, under the US.
 Department of Energy.
 It was initiated in 1996 and published as OSS in 2012 to improve adoption.
-Today, the software is widely used primarily by software vendors as a component in end-user applications, but also for enabling academic research.</li>
+Today, the software is widely used primarily by software vendors as a component in end-user applications and for enabling academic research.</li>
-    <li><a href="https://github.com/OS2Forms/os2forms8">OS2forms</a> – an e-service platform based on Drupal, mainly developed and governed through OS2, a Danish municipal association.
+    <li><a href= "https://github.com/OS2Forms/os2forms8">OS2forms</a> – an e-service platform based on Drupal, mainly developed and governed through OS2, a Danish municipal association.
 The project was initiated in 2019 and is used by 11 municipalities in Denmark.</li>
-    <li><a href="https://github.com/oskariorg/">Oskari</a> - a platform for constructing web-based mapping applications, mainly developed and governed by National Land Survey of Finland.
+    <li><a href= "https://github.com/oskariorg/">Oskari</a> - a platform for constructing web-based mapping applications, mainly developed and governed by the National Land Survey of Finland.
 The project was initiated in 2013, today powering several well-established solutions, including the Finnish National Geoportal.</li>
-    <li><a href="https://github.com/GeotrekCE">GeoTrek</a> - a platform for managing and publishing tracks, signages, and interventions within national parks, developed and governed through a collaboration of French National Parks, along with a national vendor.
+    <li><a href= "https://github.com/GeotrekCE">GeoTrek</a> - a platform for managing and publishing tracks, signages, and interventions within national parks, developed and governed through a collaboration of French National Parks, along with a national vendor.
 Created in 2013, the project today is estimated to have about 150 mainly PSOs as its users.</li>
-    <li><a href="https://github.com/demarches-simplifiees/demarches-simplifiees.fr">Démarches simplifiées</a> - a platform for generating forms to be integrated into public online services and managing and automating data processing.
+    <li><a href= "https://github.com/demarches-simplifiees/demarches-simplifiees.fr">Démarches simplifiées</a> - a platform for generating forms to be integrated into public online services and managing and automating data processing.
 The project is hosted, developed, and managed by the Interdepartmental Administration for Digital (DINUM) and provided as a service to all PSOs in France.
 Today, the project has about 1000 PSOs using the platform.</li>
-    <li><a href="https://github.com/pagopa/io-app">The IO app</a> - a single point of entry for Italian citizens when communicating and interacting with public online services.
+    <li><a href= "https://github.com/pagopa/io-app">The IO app</a> - a single point of entry for Italian citizens when communicating and interacting with public online services.
 Developed and maintained by PagoPA, a government-owned company focused on developing, maintaining, and providing software services for the Italian government.</li>
 </ul>

 <h5>Concentrated development with external resources</h5>